bOhYee/panda-movement/README.md

 >The urdf2webots importer cannot generate the PROTO description for the fingers of the gripper.
 This is not a problem though, as they can later be added manually or by copying their structure from the official arm model.

 ## Importing the PROTO inside your Webots project
 All that remains to do is to instantiate this new entity in Webots.
-To accomplish this, first, copy the "meshes" folder of the robotics library inside the root of your Webots project.
-Inside it, you should have a "visual" folder with several `.dae` files, used to render the Robot in the virtual environment.
+To accomplish this, first, copy the `meshes` folder of the robotics library inside the root of your Webots project.
+Inside it, you should have a `visual` folder with several `.dae` files, used to render the Robot in the virtual environment.

-Next, copy the `Panda.proto` file, built through the previously explained procedure, inside the "protos" folder of your project.
+Next, copy the `Panda.proto` file, built through the previously explained procedure, inside the `protos` folder of your project.
 Open it and edit all the URLs, in order for them to point to the location where the meshes are stored.

 At the end of these steps, you should have a similar project structure:
 ```